portal-hq/portal-hackathon-kit-api-mxnb/README.md

 # Portal Hackathon Kit - Enclave MPC API

-This repository shows you how you can easily integrate `CELO` into a Next.js server-side application using the [Portal Enclave MPC API](https://docs.portalhq.io/guides/enclave-mpc-api) for either an API or web app.
+This repository shows you how you can easily integrate `MXNB` into a Next.js server-side application using the [Portal Enclave MPC API](https://docs.portalhq.io/guides/enclave-mpc-api) for either an API or web app.
 It covers the following features.

 1. Generate a wallet.
 2. Fetch and display balances.
-3. Fund wallet with CELO on Celo Alfajores Testnet.
+3. Fund wallet with `MXNB` on Arbitrum Sepolia.
-4. Transfer tokens.
+4. Transfer tokens to a given recipient address.

 ## How to Run This Example App

 1. Clone the repo to your local system
-2. Open the project in your editor of choice.
-3. Run `yarn` to install dependencies.
-4. Go to your Portal Dashboard [settings page](https://app.portalhq.io/settings#client-api-keys) and create a Portal API key.
+2. Go to your Portal Dashboard [Settings page](https://app.portalhq.io/settings#client-api-keys) and create a Custodian API Key
-5. Create a copy of `.env.example` to `.env.local` and paste the Portal API key.
+3. Create a copy of `.env.example` to `.env.local` and paste the api key into it.
-6. Run `yarn dev` to start the application.
+4. Run `yarn && yarn dev` to install dependencies and start the application.

 Once the application has started you can either:

-1. Go to `localhost:3000` to see the web application.
+- Go to `localhost:3000` to see the accompanying web application.
-2. Start sending requests to the API directly.
+- Start sending requests to the API directly.

 Here are some example cURL commands to test the API endpoints: